 Program Description & Admission

-WKU's two-calendar-year, fully funded, residential MFA program in creative writing will prepare students for lives as writers of novels, short fiction, creative nonfiction, scripts, and poetry and related pursuits such as teaching, literary editing, and publishing.
+WKU's three-year, fully-funded, residential MFA program in creative writing will prepare students for lives as writers of novels, short fiction, creative nonfiction, scripts, and poetry and related pursuits such as teaching, literary editing, and publishing.
 Our students also complete a secondary concentration in literature, composition/rhetoric, or teaching English as a second language in order to give them additional options for employment after graduation.
 The program of study consists of 48 credit hours of graduate course work, culminating in rigorous comprehensive exams and the completion of a publishable creative thesis in fiction, poetry, scriptwriting, or creative nonfiction.

 Students begin the program of study with Introduction to Creative Writing Studies, which introduces them to the history and trends of creative writing as an academic discipline, creative writing pedagogy, the business and culture of creative writing, and literary citizenship.
 Along with three standard creative writing workshops where students will hone their craft, they will also take Reading as a Writer to discuss the techniques and history of the craft of creative writing and learn to apply various literary techniques to their own poetry, literary fiction, creative nonfiction, and scriptwriting.
-In addition, students will complete one thesis hour during the first summer of the program to begin thinking about their final creative project and allow for more careful planning to produce a higher quality manuscript and five additional thesis hours over the remainder of the program.

 In terms of career preparation, we recognize that many students may not be able to become full-time writers on graduation, so we have developed pieces that will prepare them for supplementary employment.
 All students will tutor in our Writing Center, take a course in the pedagogy of composition and rhetoric, and normally teach four undergraduate classes before graduation to prepare them for possible teaching jobs and/or make them more attractive candidates for Ph.D programs.
 Students will complete course work in one of three secondary concentrations that are more career related: the literature concentration will prepare them for teaching jobs; the composition/rhetoric track will prepare them for work as composition teachers, editors, and professional writers; the teaching English as a second language track will prepare them for work in a high-demand field in this country or abroad.